seedstack/website/content/docs/seed/manual/scheduling/index.md

         weight: 10
 ---

-Scheduling support provides a simple API to schedule task in SEED.
+Scheduling support provides a simple API to schedule task in Seed.
 To add the scheduling support in your project, use the following dependency snippet:

     <dependency>